ravudet/gardening/schedule.md

 - these clippings will be the last contribution to the current compost bin

+#### 04/04 get 7 basil plants from a nursery

+#### 04/05 plant basil (2 beds on side of house, same ones as black beans; 9 inches from edge, every 16 inches)

+- prune and harvest regularly at 6 inches tall; water every 3 days

 #### 04/05 plant black beans (2 beds on side of house)

 - left bed: 1.5 inches from edge, every 3 inches; 6 inches from edge, every 16 inches; 70 seeds